-Saint Xavier's seventy-four acre Chicago campus is nestled in a residential neighborhood in southwest Chicago containing several higher education classroom buildings including the Warde Academic Center, Graham School of Management, Driehaus Center and the Andrew Conference Center.
+Saint Xavier's seventy-four acre Chicago campus is nestled in a residential neighborhood in southwest Chicago, containing several higher education classroom buildings including the Warde Academic Center, Graham School of Management, Driehaus Center and the Andrew Conference Center.
 Surrounded by beautiful grounds and outdoor spaces, the Warde Academic Center, at 290,000 square feet, is the largest building on campus and contains numerous classrooms, science and computer laboratories, the refurbished McGuire Hall auditorium, the renovated Robert and Mary Rita Murphy Stump Library, wireless Internet Diner and Coffee Cats, a coffee kiosk.

 The University was gifted, in August 2004 a tract of property, the Driehaus Center, which includes a traditional Irish Pub and former storefronts with parking situated one block west of the Graham School of Management.
 The red-bricked Gilhooley's Grande Saloon, a Chicago Southside pub and eatery, consists of architectural artifacts of cut glass, stained glass, oak fretwork, gas lamps and original poster artworks from the American Poster Golden Age between 1890 and 1910.
-The storefronts have been converted into 17,000 square feet of space for 40 faculty offices, two 48-seat smart classrooms, a Copy Cats print services facility and clerical and lounge spaces.
+The storefronts have been converted into 17,000 square feet of space for 40 faculty offices, two 48-seat smart classrooms, a Copy Cats print services facility and clerical.